-The roofing filter mod inserts a narrow band crystal filter after the first IF PIN diode attenuator and before the first grounded gate IF amplifier.
+The roofing filter mod inserts a narrow band crystal filter between the RF assembly and the IF board in the main receiver.
 An amplifier is included to compensate for the filter loss.
 Reducing the bandwidth at this point in the radio helps to keep strong off-frequency signals out of the second mixer, where they can cause intermodulation.
 Transmission is not changed, as it does not pass through the roofing filter.